Legal Resources for Afghans

 For more information:

-APPLICATION TOOLKITS – Click the button below to download the presentation slides and collected/translated documents in English, Dari, and Pashto from IILA’s Afghan Legal Representation Project (ALRP).
+APPLICATION TOOLKIT – Click the link below to download the presentation slides and collected/translated documents in English, Dari, and Pashto from IILA’s Afghan Legal Representation Project (ALRP).
 Documents include overview presentations, application instructions, and checklists for applying for TPS and fee waivers.

 The Special Immigrant Visa (SIV) is an immigration program that grants permanent residence to people who aided the U.S. government abroad.
 If you are currently applying for Special Immigrant Visa (SIV) or awaiting Chief of Mission (COM) approval, we strongly recommend that you also apply for asylum and Temporary Protected Status (TPS).